A hungry Meadowkin with none wants to eat one berry

 That berry-bloated feeling is no fun, so it eats none.

 Exert peer pressure to win and learn about social dynamics along the way.
 Only if surrounded by several Meadowkin displaying a new berry eating behavior will a Meadowkin change their own behavior.
-So to use social pressure to their advantage, you must strategically choose placement of your Meadowkin.
+So to use social pressure to your advantage, you must strategically choose placement of your Meadowkin.

 The game works for two, three or four players.